-Robert McDonald has more than 40-years of experience in the environmental professional field working for Nebraska Game and Parks Commission, Corps of Engineers, Bureau of Land Management and several Environmental Engineering firms.
+Robert McDonald has more than 50 years of experience in the environmental professional field working for Nebraska Game and Parks Commission, Corps of Engineers, Bureau of Land Management and several Environmental Engineering firms where he held executive level positions.
 He was instrumental in developing agency regulations to comply with National Environmental Policy Act of 1969.
-He has managed many interdisciplinary environmental analysis studies for various types of industrial projects thru out the United States.
+He has managed more than 400 interdisciplinary environmental analysis studies for various types of industrial projects throughout the United States.
 He is a Qualified Environmental Professional and a Certified Environmental Professional and is a past president of the National Association of Environmental Professionals and a Board Trustee for the Institute of Professional Environmental Practice.
 He was awarded IPEP’s annual award in 2008 for Professional Development and Mentoring.

 McDonald earned his B.S. in fisheries science in 1966 and his M.S. in natural resource administration in 1974 both from Colorado State University.

 DENVER, CO – ’81 B.S.
 WATERSHED SCIENCE

 Greg Roush is the chief operating officer of Leonard Rice Engineering, Inc. He has been with the company for more than 30 years providing municipal and business clients with strategic counsel and technical expertise in water rights engineering, acquisitions, and portfolio protection, watershed yield analysis, management, and protection.